The Broderers’ Exhibition 2025

 10.1 The copyright and all other intellectual property rights in and to Works, will remain vested in the artist.
 Any enquiries received by the Exhibition Administrator in relation to such rights will be referred to the artist.

-10.2 The right is reserved for the Exhibition Administrator to use the submission images of the Works and to use other photographs or representations of the Works free of charge in connection with or incidental to (i) the holding of the BE including but not limited to the catalogue, press, publicity, promotion and advertising of the BE, including on the Website and on the website of the Exhibition Administrator (ii) any other non-commercial purposes of the Exhibition Administrator including but not limited to, communicating with members of the Exhibition Administrator, promoting future exhibitions or other events, promoting the art of embroidery, promoting the Worshipful Company of Broderers as a Livery Company, and illustrating documents or publications or websites of the Exhibition Administrator.
+10.2 The right is reserved for the Exhibition Administrator to use the submission images of the Works and to use other photographs or representations of the Works free of charge in connection with or incidental to (i) the holding of the BE including but not limited to the catalogue, press, publicity, promotion and advertising of the BE, including on the Website and on the website of the Exhibition Administrator (ii) the holding of future exhibitions or events organised or promoted by the Exhibition Administrator and (iii) communicating with members of the Exhibition Administrator, promoting future exhibitions or other events, promoting the art of embroidery, promoting the Worshipful Company of Broderers as a Livery Company, and illustrating documents or publications or websites of the Exhibition Administrator and (iv) any non-commercial purposes of the Exhibition Administrator.
 By submitting a Work the artist thereby grants to the Worshipful Company of Broderers a perpetual, irrevocable, world-wide, royalty free licence to use the copyright and all other intellectual property rights subsisting in relation to the Work for the purposes referred to in this paragraph 10.2.

 11. Preparation of Works